The first time I ever set foot in Kuching, never mind Sarawak, was in 1989 and it was a trip I would never ever forget. Not ever and that’s no drama.

 Not because of my brief stay in Kuching which I thoroughly enjoyed, being a new experience and all, at a place which you have heard so much about but have yet to set foot in.
 Very exciting and very memorable it was.

-But what made that first trip to Kuching one that I would never ever forget was the heart-sinking memory of the plane that I was on literally ‘dropping’ in the middle of ‘somewhere’ over the South China Sea.
+But what made that first trip to Kuching one that I would never ever forget was the heart-sinking memory of the plane that I was in literally ‘dropping’ in the middle of ‘somewhere’ over the South China Sea.

 The official version for the ‘drop’ was attributed to an ‘air pocket’.
 But whatever the reason may be, it was not for a good few more years before I was ‘brave’ enough to board a flight for Kuching again.
 Talk about phobias.

 Fast forward to 2018, and here I am, back in Kuching and not for the first time ever since that very eventful flight, I might add.
-The phobia had slowly runned its course, I guess, and I am back here on assignment, as it was the case back then so many years ago.
+The phobia had slowly ran its course, I guess, and I am back here on assignment, as it was the case back then so many years ago.

 The thrill of setting foot in Kuching is still there, as it is with me whenever I set foot in a new place, and this time, I had arrived a day earlier for the assignment that I have been entrusted with.